 We can categorize full simultaneities according to the presence or absence of a given transfer x.
 A full simultaneity is x-positive if it contains transfer x.
 If it does not contain transfer x, it is x-negative.
-Thus the entire set of all full simultaneities $\Re(X)$ is partitioned into two non-overlapping halves: an x-positive and x-negative subsets of $\Re(X)$.
+Thus the entire set of all full simultaneities $\Re(X)$ is partitioned into two non-overlapping halves: an x-positive and an x-negative subset of $\Re(X)$.
 For example, if y is another transfer, the set of x-positive full simultaneities may be further partitioned into y-positive and y-negative subsets.
 Iterative partitioning and sub-partitioning permits us to recursively traverse the whole set of all full simultaneities $\Re(X)$, one by one, without repetitions.

-The rest of this section describes in details the algorithm for sequentially traversing all possible distinct full simultaneities.
+The rest of this section describes in detail the algorithm for sequentially traversing all possible distinct full simultaneities.

 3.5.1.
-Using categories to cover subsets of full simultaneities some transfers of X non-congesting with the includer and the depot contains all the remaining transfers non-congesting with the includer.
+Using categories to cover subsets of full simultaneities

-Let us define a category of full simultaneities of X as an ordered triplet (includer, depot, excluder), where the includer is a simultaneity of X (not necessarily full), the excluder contains
+Let us define a category of full simultaneities of X as an ordered triplet (includer, depot, excluder), where the includer is a simultaneity of X (not necessarily full), the excluder contains some transfers of X non-congesting with the includer, and the depot contains all the remaining transfers non-congesting with the includer.